 This last tool is particularly important.

-When any of us goes through a difficult transition, we feel like this will be our reality forever.
+When anyone goes through a difficult transition, we feel like this will be our reality forever.
 Yet, people get divorced every day and many, if not most, come out okay on the other side.

 How well you do depends in part on your circumstances.
 There are definitely some scenarios that are tougher than others to reconcile, such as being left by your spouse for someone else (or worse, being left by your spouse for your best friend) versus splitting by mutual agreement.

 But it also depends on how you handle yourself and the situation.
 Using these three tools will help you get on the other side of the pain faster and better.

 In her TED talk, Brene Brown says, "In order for connection to happen, we have to allow ourselves to be seen."
 This connection requires vulnerability at a time when you may be feeling most rejected, raw, and most in need of protection.
 Push through your fears (if you can) and reach out.

 There are more groups today than ever before but, unfortunately, not all of them provide deep connection among members.
 Drop-in groups or informational divorce classes just don't offer the same intimacy as the closed groups (those where members commit and return each session) where people can share more vulnerably and honestly.